bkw777/reQUAD/README.md

 $ dl -v -b TEENY.100 && dl -v -u
 ```

-On the 100: `RUN "COM:98N1ENN"`
+On the 100, in BASIC: `RUN "COM:98N1ENN"`
-Press enter at the end of the teeny install to accept the default install location.
+Press ENTER at the end of the TEENY install to accept the default install location.
 `CLEAR 0,62213`
 Press F8 to exit to the main menu and run TEENY.CO
 Use TEENY to copy QUAD.BA from the pc